-There are no make-up term tests (see "Evaluation" above).
+Make-up term tests are only available under special circumstances (see "Evaluation" above).
 You must write the final exam during the exam period.
 Should you miss it, a make-up exam is not an option without an official University medical excuse.
 You must contact the instructor before the scheduled examination or you will have forfeited any right to make up the exam.
-A completed Physician/Counsellor Statement may be required to confirm absence from a test for health reasons.
+A completed Physician/Counsellor Statement may be required to confirm absence from a Quiz for health reasons.
 The student will be required to pay any cost associated with the Physician/Counsellor Statement.